Connecting to Freightview's API

 They're your rates, use them your way

-At Freightview, we strive to make every aspect of your shipping needs easier; whether you're using our web site or a complementary tool.
+At Freightview, we strive to make every aspect of your shipping needs easier; whether you're using our website or a complementary tool.
 Our API makes it easy to see and use your rates however you need them.
 And of course, we're here to help if you have questions or comments.
 Happy shipping!

-This post was updated on August 26th, 2020
+This post was updated on August 10th, 2023